 If this is a budget buster, consider publishing E-Zines or using article Web sites, which allow you to republish articles related to your Web site or business.
 However, the original content is best.

 The second factor determining your Web site’s ranking or position in Google for a particular search phrase is relevancy.
-Beware, relevancy is in the eye of the beholder.
-Above all, make sure you are interpreting yourself through the public’s eye.
-What is relevant to you is not necessarily relevant to a website visitor or the search engines.
+Beware, relevance is in the eye of the beholder.
+Above all, make sure you interpret yourself through the public’s eye.
+What is relevant to you is not necessarily applicable to a website visitor or the search engines.

-If you are a wedding planner, your Web site may contain information, links, and articles about wedding-related subjects.
-For example, information and relevant topics, such as bakeries, florists, and bridal wear.
-Should you include jewelry or marriage advice?
+If you are a wedding planner, your Website may contain information, links, and articles about wedding-related subjects.
+For example, data and relevant topics include bakeries, florists, and bridal wear.
+Should you have jewelry or marriage advice?
 That’s up to you.
 Therefore, remember to ask yourself, “Is this relevant to my visitors?”

 Like many other Web site owners, you will have to rely on email campaigns, newsletters, and networking to get the word out if you, like many other Web site owners, are not that fortunate.
 On the other hand, visitor traffic is not the be-all, end-all to ranking strategy, but it certainly helps Google determine where to rank your Web site in the search engine universe.

-In a nutshell, there is no magic bullet to great search engine results.
+In a nutshell, there is no magic bullet to excellent search engine results.
 But using “Content that is Relevant to your Visitors” will take you a long way.
-Build your Web site for visitors, and search engines like Google, Yahoo, and BING will follow.
+Build your Website for visitors, and search engines like Google, Yahoo, and BING will follow.

 The VISIONEFX SEO team understands that you want your business website to get top exposure on Google.
 To do that, you need professional search engine optimization.
-From planning to launch, we build an SEO strategy with your traffic goals in mind.
+We build an SEO strategy with your traffic goals in mind from planning to launch.

 About the Author

 Rick Vidallon is Creative Director for VISIONEFX, a Web design company based in Virginia Beach, VA.
-They provide services to national companies as well as small to medium businesses throughout the United States.
-Rick can be reached at (757) 619-6456 or www.visionefx.net.
+They provide services to national companies and small to medium businesses throughout the United States.
+Rick is avaliable at (757) 619-6456 or www.visionefx.net.